 Students are required to pay their bill in advance, and in full at the beginning of each semester.
-Thus, payment of tuition, residence fees, and other amounts must be satisfied in full by August 3, 2015, (before the beginning of the academic year), and by January 2, 2016 (before the beginning of the second semester).
-In keeping with this policy, assignment to classes and housing will only be made after prior approval from the Vice President for Finance.
+Thus, payment of tuition, residence fees, and other amounts must be satisfied in full by August 1, 2016, (before the beginning of the academic year), and by January 1, 2017, (before the beginning of the second semester).
 Any additional charges during the semester are billed and payable when incurred.

 Secure access to student statements is provided through the Saint Anselm College Campus Portal (https://myanselm.anselm.edu).
 Students can access their bills from anywhere that has an internet connection twenty-four hours a day, seven days a week.
 Students can download, print and email their statements.
 Periodic notices will be emailed to students to remind them to check their statements and advise them of payment due dates.
 Prior to the beginning of the fall and spring semesters, paper bills will be generated in the student's name and mailed to the student's permanent address, as well as being available online.
-If the student wishes to receive a regular monthly paper bill, a written request from the student must be submitted to Student Financial Services.